+'''

-$$(P \vdash Q) \equiv \lambda \ (A,A'). \ (ok \ A \land P \ (A,A')) \longrightarrow (ok \ A' \land Q \ (A,A'))$$
+(P \vdash Q) \ \equiv \ \lambda \ (A,A') \, . \ (ok \ A \ \wedge \ P \ (A,A')) \ \longrightarrow (ok \ A' \ \wedge \ Q \ (A,A'))

+'''

 Following the way of UTP to describe reactive processes, more observational variables are needed to record the interaction with the environment.
 Three observational variables are defined for this subset of relations: wait, tr and ref.
 The boolean variable wait records if the process is waiting for an interaction or has terminated. tr records the list (trace) of interactions the process has performed so far.
 The variable ref contains the set of interactions (events) the process may refuse to perform.
-These observational variables defines the basic alphabet of all reactive processes called "alpha_rp".
+These observational variables defines the basic alphabet of all reactive processes called "alpha\rp".

-Some healthiness conditions are defined over wait, tr and ref to ensure that a process satisfies some properties [5] (see table 2).
-Four healthiness conditions, H1 to H4, are defined to characterize designs and three other ones, R1, R2 and R3, for reactive processes.
+Some healthiness conditions are defined over wait, tr and ref to ensure that a recative process satisfies some properties [6] (see Table 2 in [9]).

-Finally, a CSP process is a UTP reactive process that satisfies two additional healthiness conditions called CSP1 and CSP2 (all well-formedness conditions are summarized in table 2).
-A process that satisfies CSP1 and CSP2 is said to be CSP healthy.
+A CSP process is a UTP reactive process that satisfies two additional healthiness conditions (all well-formedness conditions can be found in [9]).
+A process that satisfies these conditions is said to be CSP healthy.